-There are several different treatment options for patients with SI joint dysfunction.
-Some people improve with exercises and physical therapy.
-Others need therapeutic injections.
-Finally, an SI joint fusion can be considered to alleviate chronic pain.
-In the fusion procedure, a small incision is made along the side of the buttock.
-Titanium implants will then be placed across the SI joint.
-The whole procedure takes about an hour, and the healing time is significantly less than in open surgery.
-SI joint fusion may be appropriate for patients who have been diagnosed with SI joint dysfunction and who have not responded to less invasive therapies.
+Surgically, typically used as a last option, an Sacroiliac Joint Fusion can be considered to alleviate chronic pain.
+During this fusion procedure, a small incision is made along the side of the buttock.
+Titanium implants are then be placed across the joint.
+The whole procedure takes about an hour, and the healing time with this minimally invasive procedure is significantly less than that of an open type of spine surgery.
+An Sacroiliac Joint fusion may be appropriate for patients who have been diagnosed with SI joint dysfunction and who have not responded to less invasive therapies.